-Ketogenesis, the biochemical process in which organisms produces the ketone bodies through the breakdown of the fatty acids and the ketogenic amino acids, with the aim of supplying energy to certain organs in the body.
+Ketogenesis is the biochemical process in which organisms produce ketone bodies through the breakdown of fatty acids and ketogenic amino acids.
+The purpose of ketogenesis is to supply energy to specific organs in the body.

 - The first step involves two molecules of acetyl CoA combining to form acetoacetyl CoA.
-This condensation step is catalyzed by the enzyme thiolase.
+The enzyme thiolase catalyzes the condensation step.

 - The second step involves producing hydroxymethyl glutaryl coenzyme A (HMG-CoA) by combining the acetoacetyl CoA with another acetyl CoA molecule.
 The enzyme HMG CoA synthase catalyzes the second step.

 - The third step involves lysing the HMG CoA molecule to form acetoacetate and acetyl CoA.
-This process occurs in the liver as, the enzyme responsible for it, the HMG CoA lyase, is only present in the liver.
+This process occurs in the liver because the HMG CoA lyase is only present in the liver.

 - The fourth step in the ketone body synthesis is a reduction step.
-The ketone body β-hydroxybutyrate is formed by the reduction of acetoacetate.
+The ketone body β-hydroxybutyrate is formed by acetoacetate reduction.
 The ratio of β-hydroxybutyrate and acetoacetate is dictated by the ratio of cellular NAD and NADH.

-- The last step in the process is the spontaneous decarboxylation of acetoacetate.
-In this reaction, acetone is produced.
+- The last step in the process is the spontaneous acetoacetate decarboxylation.
+This reaction produces acetone.

-Ketone bodies can be easily transported from the liver to various tissues of the human body. β-hydroxybutyrate and acetoacetate are important sources of energy for peripheral tissues that include the cardiac muscles, renal cortex, skeletal muscles, etc. Not all cells in the body can utilize ketone bodies.
-Cells should have mitochondria to use up ketone bodies.
+Ketone bodies can be transported easily from the liver to various tissues of the human body. β-hydroxybutyrate and acetoacetate are important energy sources for peripheral tissues, including the cardiac muscles, renal cortex, and skeletal muscles.
+Only cells containing mitochondria can use ketone bodies.

-Cholesterol is the most abundant sterol in tissues of animals.
-It is a waxy, fatty substance made in the liver.
-It is a precursor molecule for a number of steroid hormones.
-These hormones include androgen, estrogen, and glucocorticoids.
-It is a major component of lipoproteins and is also precursors of bile acids and bile salts.
-It is found in every cell of the body and plays a vital natural function when it comes to the digestion of foods.
+Cholesterol is the most abundant sterol in animal tissues.
+A waxy, fatty substance made in the liver, it is a precursor molecule for several steroid hormones, including androgen, estrogen, and glucocorticoids.
+Cholesterol is a significant component of lipoproteins and a precursor of bile acids and bile salts.
+It is found in every cell of the body and plays a vital natural function in food digestion.

-Aside from being precursors for a number of important molecules in the body, cholesterol plays four major roles in the body, which include:
+Aside from being a precursor for several important molecules in the body, cholesterol plays four major roles:

-- Cholesterol serves to maintain membrane fluidity over a range of temperatures.
+- It maintains membrane fluidity over a range of temperatures.

-- They also serve for intracellular transport, nerve conduction, and cell communication and signaling.
+- It facilitates intracellular transport, nerve conduction, cell communication, and cell signaling.

-- Contributing to the structure of the cell walls.
+- It contributes to the structure of the cell walls.

-- Allowing the body to produce vitamin D, as well as to make sure certain hormones have suitable conditions for their growth.
+- It allows the body to produce vitamin D and ensures certain hormones have suitable growth conditions.

-One important role of cholesterol is in lipid transport.
+Cholesterol has an important role in lipid transport.
 Lipids are generally packed in lipoproteins for transport in the human body.
-Lipoproteins are molecules that contain triacylglycerol, phospholipid, apolipoproteins, and cholesterol.
-They can be generally classified as very low-density lipoprotein (VLDL), low-density lipoprotein (LDL), and high-density lipoprotein (HDL).
-Due to its oil-based nature, cholesterol does not mix with blood, since blood is water based.
-Lipoproteins have the responsibility of circulating cholesterol around the body.
-The figure below shows the fate of lipoprotein, cholesterol, and bile acids in the body.
+Lipoproteins are molecules containing triacylglycerol, phospholipid, apolipoproteins, and cholesterol.
+They can be generally classified as very-low-density lipoprotein (VLDL), low-density lipoprotein (LDL), and high-density lipoprotein (HDL).
+Due to its oil-based nature, cholesterol does not mix with blood, since blood is water-based.
+Lipoproteins circulate cholesterol around the body.
+The figure below shows the actions of lipoprotein, cholesterol, and bile acids in the body.

 Different types of lipoprotein play different functions: